postmanlabs/postman-mcp-server/README.md

             "command": "npx",
             "args": [
                 "@postman/postman-mcp-server",
-                "--full" // (optional) Use this flag to enable full mode ],
+                "--full" // (optional) Use this flag to enable full mode.
+                "--region us" // (optional) Use this flag to specify the Postman API region (us or eu).
+Defaults to us.
+            ],
             "env": {
                 "POSTMAN_API_KEY": "${input:postman-api-key}"